How to DIY Easy Robin's Eggs

 add eggs to a wreath

 The large grapevine wreath I found at Target has the perfect little nesting spot for the eggs.
 I added some craft moss to fill in the holes under and between the eggs.
-If you can't find a similar grapevine wreath (this one is by Smith and Hawken), you may need to hot glue your eggs to the wreath form.
+If you can't find a similar grapevine wreath (this one is by Smith and Hawken), you may need to hot glue your eggs to the grapevine wreath form.

 These DIY robin's eggs add a fun punch to my Easter decor.
 Watch this short video if you want to see how I hung this wreath from my mirror.